h-milz/wireless-gk/doc/Progress.md

 # Progress

+2025-01-04

+ * Wifi6 with HT20 / MCS7_SGI works.
+ * WPA2/PSK with my FritzBox works.
+WPA3/PSK preferred but that seems not to work.
+No prio #1 task for now.
+ * sending 2 or 4 channels over UDP to Linux works in principle but I fight with ENOMEM errors from the LWIP stack, losing packets due to socket restart.

 2025-01-03

  * working sender prototype for 4 or 8 channels, still without ADC or UDP, but that's next.